denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 What falls out of this is that the notion of acceptability is much blurrier than grammarians would have it.
 With a logical notion of possible worlds, you can make any utterance true by picking the right world.
 In that way, even sleeping ideas get a meaning.
 I usually explain this in class by drawing on the board a set of cute sleeping animals and a set of ideas, represented by lightbulbs.
 Finding a world in which you have sleeping ideas is as simple as 'intersecting' the two sets.
 I draw sleepy eyes on some of the lightbulbs, and there you have it, here is a world with sleeping ideas.
 Of course, the world you have to pick to make this work may be very remote from reality, and so it may be hard to relate to or conceptualise.
 But the point is that formally, meaning has not disappeared.
 The mechanism that makes you attach words to things is still there, however ridiculous your possible worlds might be.

 Relative truth may sound scary.
 Isn't that what we are trying to fight in our modern societies?
 Fake news, widespread lies, unfounded, pseudo-scientific, dangerous political theories?
 This is not what the formal notion of truth is about, though.
 There is of course a real world, and there are claims that are verifiable in the real world, and others which are not.
 But the real world is dynamic, and so are we.
-It is particularly clear at the moment that the world of yesterday is not the world of today.
-That what we were doing yesterday is not what we are doing today.
-That the fears and hopes we had yesterday (our possible worlds) are not the ones we have today.
+The world of yesterday is not the world of today.
+What we were doing yesterday is not what we are doing today.
+The fears and hopes we had yesterday (our possible worlds) are not the ones we have today.
 Utterances that would have made little sense yesterday make sense today.
-For instance: *I care for you therefore I'd rather stay away from you*.
-And many utterances that still do not make sense might just be looking for a world in which they can live.
+Many utterances that still do not make sense might just be looking for a world in which they can live.